 1) To apply for a tree removal permit, please visit the Planning Department at City Hall (Mon - Fri 8:00 am - 4:30 pm).
 See each permits requirements before applying to ensure you have all documents.
 Only complete applications will be accepted for review.

-2) The application is submitted for review.
-Applications are reviewed based on application date not scope or value of project.
+2) Once a complete application is received, they are reviewed based on application date not scope or value of project.
 The time it takes to review then approve a tree permit varies greatly.
-It can depend on time of year, complexity of current projects and complexity of your project as well as staffing levels.
+It can depend on time of year, complexity of the project as well as staffing levels.

-3) City Arborist conducts site visits to confirm all information supplied in the application.
-They will be in contact with applicant if they have any further questions or need supporting documents.
+3) A City Arborist will conduct a site visit to confirm all information supplied in the application.
+They will be in contact with the applicant if they have any further questions or need supporting documents.

 5) Removal approval: